vcarl/blog/src/pages/securing-gatsby-csp.md

 code can be run.
 It's a way to lock down the wild-west execution environments that are the browsers of the general public by removing certain attack vectors.
-I learned that CSPs are difficult to get right, but they can be rolled out extremely safely.
+I learned that CSPs are difficult to get right, but new policies can be rolled out safely.

-CSP rules are extremely granular, and the rules for writing them are tricky.
+CSP rules are granular to the extreme, and the rules for writing them are tricky.
 Because of how various browsers and common tools work, I discovered that there were many violations I didn't expect, that are difficult to verify, and that there might be new errors at any time.
 Because CSPs are a whitelist, I had to learn a lot about the details in